 - Paper checks: You may receive a paper check mailed to you via the U.S. Postal Service.

-3. The Economic Impact Payment Card (EIP Card) Functions Like a Debit Card
+5. The Economic Impact Payment Card (EIP Card) Functions Like a Debit Card

 If you receive a plain white envelope, don’t throw it away.
 It might be an Economic Impact Payment Card (EIP Card) with your stimulus money.

-“EIP Cards are being sent in a white envelope that prominently displays the U.S. Department of the Treasury seal,” the IRS says.
-“The EIP Card has the Visa name on the front of the Card and the issuing bank name, MetaBank®, N.A. on the back of the card.”
+The IRS says the cards will come “in a white envelope that prominently displays the U.S. Department of the Treasury seal.
+The EIP Card has the Visa name on the front of the Card and the issuing bank name, MetaBank®, N.A. on the back of the card.”

-- Call the phone number indicated on your card
+- Call the phone number indicated on your card.

-- Set your 4-digit PIN
+- Set your 4-digit PIN.

-- Check your balance by calling 1-800-240-8100 or you can register an account at card.moneynetwork.com.
+- Check your balance by calling 1-800-240-8100, or you can establish an account at card.moneynetwork.com.

 According to eipcard.com, the card’s official website, your funds won’t ever expire even though the card has a “valid through” date.
-After that date, you’ll just need to call customer service at 1-800-240-8100 to request the funds in check form.
+After that date, you’ll need to call customer service at 1-800-240-8100 to request the funds in check form.

-4. You Might Be Eligible for the Recovery Rebate Credit
+6. You Might Be Eligible for the Recovery Rebate Credit

 If you’re eligible for a Recovery Rebate Credit, the IRS urges you to file your taxes electronically to cut down on the delay.
 Read more from the IRS.

-If you still haven’t gotten your stimulus payment(s), the IRS is asking for your patience.
-The agency’s website is under heavy demand, and it has had to redirect payments sent to the wrong accounts.
+If your stimulus payment has been delayed, the IRS is asking for your patience.
+The agency says its website is under heavy demand, and it has redirected some payments sent to the wrong accounts.